Careers in Virtual Assisting

-Many new virtual assistants continue to work in their regular job while building their practices in one of the top ten emerging jobs of the decade.
-As a virtual assistant, you also:
+Many new virtual specialists continue to work in their regular job while building their practices in one of the top ten emerging jobs of the decade.
+As a virtual specialist, you also:

 - Work independently out of your own home

 - Choose your clients

 - Receive the tax benefits of a home-based business

 What will I do on the job?

 Because virtual specialists can specialize in different business areas, the tasks associated with the job vary greatly.
 The workday for a typical virtual specialist might include:

 - Scheduling conferences, seminars and meetings